-There is a place for both, so let's look at this in more detail.
+There is a place for both, so let's look at this in more detail together.
 I really want you to be as successful as you can be in improving your relationship, reputation and self-respect.

 Forget it!
-The only time you can use a text message is if you need to say sorry for arriving later than expected in advance!
+The only time you can use a text message is if you need to say sorry in advance for arriving later than expected!

-Consider apologising only if you don't know the person personally.
-For example if there has been a minor misunderstanding with a supplier.
+Consider apologising in this way only if you don't know the other party personally.
+For example if there's been a minor misunderstanding with a supplier.

 Yep - apology letters are potentially a reasonable way to say sorry.
-I will sometimes advice a client to write a letter to their partner/spouse, especially if they are unlikely to be given a chance to say their piece face-to-face.
+I'll sometimes advise a client to write a letter to their partner, especially if they're unlikely to be given a chance to say their piece face-to-face.

 Writing a letter is also a good idea if, for example, you want to make a public apology to a group of people.